 Step Five: Launch and Monitor

-Once the new store is up and running, it’s time to keep a close eye on how everything performs.
+Once the new store is up and running, it’s time to keep a close eye on how everything will perform.
 Are you getting the kind of traction you were expecting?
 For example, are you seeing a steady stream of traffic and sales?
 How is everything going logistically?
 Are you keeping up with the demand and customer support?

 Use Our Internationalisation Experience To Your Advantage!